-The Christmas light switch on in 2022 was the first event, organised by the Council where direct input from a Counter Terrorism Security Advisor was sought and event staff received awareness training.
+The Christmas light switch on in 2022 was the first event, planned and organised by the Business Improvement District and the Council where direct input from a Counter Terrorism Security Advisor was sought and event staff received awareness training.

 Roll out more wider training to relevant staff and promote the same to the organisers of larger events.